Underwater Welding Equipment: Diving Helmet

 3. Cheaper (product and maintenance)

-Finally, even if you deem the project “safe” for using a full-face diving mask, your supervisor may have other ideas and require you wear a deep sea diving helmet.
+Finally, even if you deem the project “safe” for using a full-face diving mask, your supervisor may have other ideas and require you wear a diving helmet.

 No matter what brand or size, diving helmets have a relatively equal amount of visibility compared to each other.
 Modern helmet face masks come in the “bean” or rectangular shape, though the bean is often used for space efficiency on open circuit diving helmets.
 Here’s a few tips to remember for finding optimum visibility.